The 6 Best Chess Opening Repertoire Builders in 2026

 - Cloud repertoire sync across devices

-Best For: Tournament players 2000+ and coaches who need deep opponent research and historical game access.
+Best For: tournament players (2000+) and coaches who need deep opponent research and historical game access.

 Pros:

-- Largest and most trusted chess database
+- Largest and most trusted commercial chess database

-- Pro tools used by grandmasters
+- Pro tools used by titled players and coaches

 - Offline access